Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 JSX is heavily linked to React and its ecosystem but it JSX is just a syntax that can exists without React and it could be used by other frameworks.
 The whole idea behind using JSX syntax is to make our storybook demos easy to write and also enable developers to easily import this templates in their code.
 Our TSX templates don't use React specific imports in them but we are leveraging [JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) which enables us to use JSX without importing React and therefore making it somewhat framework agnostic.

-We are writing our compononent in [typeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html) which enables us to make less errors and it will help us to [document our components](/documentation/tutorials/create-a-new-component-part-7/#documenting-storybook) in storybook.
+We are writing our compononent in [typeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html) which enables us to make less errors.

 This is what our `example.tsx` should look like:
 <pre><code class="o-syntax-highlight--js">// src/tsx/example.tsx